kevanlucc/terraform-icon-aws-prep-ha/README.md

 ## Features

 This module instantiates two AWS EC2 instances and makes them highly available.
 This is done through Terraform, Ansible, and Pacemaker.
+Testing has been added for Terraform using Terratest, written in Go.
+The goal of this project is to make this module production ready and be implemented on [ICON Blockchain Project](https://icon.foundation).

 ## Terraform versions